tofa

 • tofa cam — webcam-based scanner.

-• tofa add--qr <PATH> for QR images on disk.
+• tofa add--qr <PATH> for a single QR image on disk.

 tofa cam